artur-gurgul-pro/artur-gurgul-pro.github.io/_drafts/ios-threading.markdown

 #### Kind of jobs might be perform in the separate threads

 * Computation intensive jobs: When the thread uses entire processing capability of CPU.
 The reasonable maximum number of the threads is the number of CPU cores.
+By crating more threads we cause unnececery switching the context by the CPU, which takes small amount of time threfore it makes the caclulation slower.
-* I/O intensive jobs: In that case we can trigger more threads than we have CPU cores and there is a formula how we can calulate how many thread is an optimal `Threads` = `Cores` / (1-`Blocking Factor`)
+* I/O intensive jobs: In that case we can trigger more threads than we have CPU cores and there is a formula how we can calulate how many thread is an optimal `Threads` = `Cores` / (1-`Blocking Factor`).
+Here the switch of CPU contect itself does not impact much into performance, becouse the the thread probably is waiting anyway for a signal.

 #### Mutex and the data consistency